SonarSource/sonar-scanning-examples/doc/jacoco.md

 we should find the aggregated report in `target/site/jacoco-aggregate/jacoco.xml` of the module containing the integration tests.

-JaCoCo plugin, however, imports coverage report module by module, so we need to import the same report multiple times for every module to have coverage for all modules.
+JaCoCo plugin, however, imports coverage report module by module, so we need to import the same report multiple times (once for every module) to have coverage for all modules.
 To achieve this we set property `sonar.coverage.jacoco.xmlReportPaths` in every module

 ```
 <properties>